genomicsclass/book/pages/interactions_and_contrasts.md

 ![Image of model matrix with interactions.](figure/interactions_and_contrasts-model_matrix_with_interaction_image-1.png)

-Columns 6-8 (`typepush:legL2`, `typepush:legL3`, and `typepush:legL4`) are the product of the 2nd column (`typepush`) and the 3-5 columns (the three `leg` columns).
-Looking at the last column, for example, the `typepush:legL4` column will give an extra term $$\beta_{\textrm{push,L4}}$$ to those samples which are both push samples and leg pair L4 samples.
-This will account for when the mean samples in the L4-push group are not simply the addition of the main push coefficient and the main L4 coefficient.
+Columns 6-8 (`typepush:legL2`, `typepush:legL3`, and `typepush:legL4`) are the product of the 2nd column (`typepush`) and columns 3-5 (the three `leg` columns).
+Looking at the last column, for example, the `typepush:legL4` column is adding an extra coefficient $$\beta_{\textrm{push,L4}}$$ to those samples which are both push samples and leg pair L4 samples.
+This accounts for a possible difference when the mean of samples in the L4-push group are not at the location which would be predicted by adding the estimated intercept, the estimated push coefficient `typepush`, and the estimated L4 coefficient `legL4`.

 We can run the linear model using the same code as before: